Skip to content

 Youth Guidance offers STRIVE (Strategies to Rejuvenate Interest & Value in Education), a program that serves ages 14-21 through one-on-one counseling, college tours, social and educational field trips, parent and family engagement, educational workshops, and more.

-C.A.R.E Rooms are school-based services provided by BSCO in partner schools within the Bronzeville area.
+CARE rooms are school-based services provided by BSCO in partner schools within the Bronzeville area.
 When they establish a partnership with a school, they create a dedicated space within the school and assign 1 to 2 CARE room advocates.
 These advocates are mental health workers trained in trauma-informed intervention.
 They have the capacity to provide support to anyone within the school community, including students, teachers, administrators, and parents.
 Advocates offer individual or group sessions.